alphasoc/nfr/README.md

 ```
 # namescore
+No configuration file found at /etc/namescore/config.yml
-Provide your details to generate an API key and complete setup.
+Please provide your details to generate an API key and set up /etc/namescore/
 A valid email address is required to activate the key.

 By performing this request you agree to our Terms of Service and Privacy Policy